tksiu/pm25_monitor_disparities/README.md

 ###  An adaptive kernel density estimator for PM<sub>2.5</sub> monitor density in eastern Canada with high-resolution model-derived surface concentrations for bandwidth selection
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------

-This repository presents the codes for implementing the analysis in the submitted manuscript "Disparities in fine particulate matter (PM<sub>2.5</sub>) monitoring in Eastern Canada".
+This repository presents the codes for implementing the analysis in the submitted manuscript "Disparities in fine particulate matter (PM<sub>2.5</sub>) monitoring capacity in Eastern Canada".

 This includes: